With temperatures soaring and families leaving cities en masse and heading for the beach, the summer season is well and truly upon us here in France.

 In fact, for this very reason, viticultural employers have in recent years been hiring less and less English-speaking students, and more Eastern European labourers, Mick Briggs, managing director of Season Workers tells The Local.

-However, if you want to get your fingers dirty, but you value your own labour, check out this website for agricultural and viticultural jobs that are on the up and up, and can be organized before you arrive in France. http://anefa.org/
+However, if you want to get your fingers dirty, but you value your own labour, CLICK HERE for

 3. Try going offshore